nathaliefil/uroboros/QuickGuide.md

 # **Commands**

 If you know the basics of syntax, we can now start the real job!
-Prepare some files in directory for actions.
+Prepare some "txt" files in directory for actions.

 ```
 open files